cjus/hydra-aws-docker-article/README2.md

 # Deploying Node Microservices to AWS using Docker (part two)

-In [part one](https://community.risingstack.com/deploying-node-js-microservices-to-aws-using-docker/) of this series we looked at creating a simple microservice and packaging it into a Docker container.
+In [part one](https://community.risingstack.com/deploying-node-js-microservices-to-aws-using-docker/) of this series, we looked at creating a simple microservice and packaging it into a Docker container.
 We also looked at deploying the container to AWS using Amazon's ECS optimized Linux AMI - which has the Docker engine pre-installed.

-In this post we'll create a Docker Swarm cluster almost entirely from the command line!
-In the process we'll deploy multiple services and introduce application and message-based load balancing.
+In this post, we'll create a Docker Swarm cluster almost entirely from the command line!
+In the process, we'll deploy multiple services and introduce application and message-based load balancing.

 The resulting architecture will be quite scalable - unless of course you're Netflix and have Netflix size problems.

-In any case the approach we'll look at here can be further scaled in complexity to accommodate your specific needs.
+In any case, the approach we'll look at here can be further scaled in complexity to accommodate your specific needs.

 Let's get started.

 ## We'll begin with the end in mind

-We're going to build an eight-node cluster accessible via an Amazon Application Load Balancer (ALB).
+Our end-goal is to build an eight-node cluster accessible via an Amazon Application Load Balancer (ALB).
 Our cluster will accept HTTP traffic and load balance between three master nodes which host our service-aware Application API Gateway, [hydra-router](https://github.com/flywheelsports/hydra-router).
 Hydra-router, itself a microservice, will be the only service listening on port 80.
 It's responsible for routing service calls to individual services within the cluster.

 Hydra-router will only run on master nodes 01 - 03, which are directly accessible via the ALB.
 Our microservices will run on worker nodes 01-05.
 Services running on worker nodes will not publish ports for use outside of the network that the container is running in.

 <img src="./swarm-roles.png" alt="swarm roles" width="600px" />

 Referring to the above diagram, the master nodes in the Ingress network communicate with one another in support of high availability.
-If one master node dies another is elected the active master.
+If one master node dies, another is elected the active master.
 We can also scale up or down as required.
-Each Hydra-router running inside of a master node is able to communicate with microservices running in containers on the `service network`.
-Additionally, each service is able to communicate with the outside world (external API services) and with its internal peers and hydra-routers.
+Each Hydra-router running inside of a master node can communicate with microservices running in containers on the `service network`.
+Additionally, each service can communicate with the outside world (external API services) and with its internal peers and hydra-routers.

 Using Docker swarm mode, we'll be able to scale our services with a simple command.
 We'll also be able to add and remove EC2 instances participating in a swarm and redistribute our services accordingly.

 ### AWS setup

-We're going to use Amazon Web Services cloud.
+We're going to use Amazon Web Services.
 Just as in the first part of this series, I have to assume that you're somewhat familiar with AWS.
 You should be comfortable creating EC2 instances and connecting to them using SSH.

-Our initial goal with AWS is to be able to create machines from the commandline.
+Our initial goal with AWS is to be able to launch machine instances from the command line.

 In preparation for this, we'll first create a new [IAM role](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create.html) for a programmatic user with `AmazonEC2FullAccess` credentials.

 > <img src="./IAM_Management_Console.png" alt="swarm roles" width="600px" />

 Make sure to grab the Access Key and Secret Key as you'll need those shortly.

-To assist with the creation and configuration of EC2 instances we'll create a shell script called `create-node` which uses the [docker-machine](https://docs.docker.com/machine/overview/) command to create an EC2 instance and install the docker engine.
+To assist with the creation and configuration of EC2 instances, we'll create a shell script called `create-node` which uses the [docker-machine](https://docs.docker.com/machine/overview/) command to create an EC2 instance and install the Docker engine.

 ```shell
 #!/bin/bash